ucb-stat133/stat133-fall-2017/labs/lab04-dplyr-basics.md

 install.packages("dplyr")
 ```

 Remember that you only need to install a package once!
-After a package has been installed in your machine, there is no need to call `install.packages()` on the same package.
+After a package has been installed in your machine, there is no need to call `install.packages()` again on the same package.
 What you should always invoke in order to use the functions in a package is the `library()` function:

 ``` r
 library(dplyr)